louixs/ubersicht_google_calendar/README.md

 1. Perhaps obvious but you would need a google account
 2. Go to https://console.developers.google.com > click on API Project > select Create project > fill in your project name > click on create
 3. Make sure you are in API Manager.
 Click on Enable API and select Calendar API to enable.
+4. Go to OAuth consent screen > fill in/choose your gmail address > fill in Product name shown to users with the same name that you chose in the step 2 above > make sure to save

-4. Select Credentials > select Create credentials > select OAuth client ID > select Other > fill in the name such as ubersicht
-5. Copy client ID and client secret > paste them in the google_oauth.config file after CLIENT_ID: and CLIENT_SECRET: They are located 3 directoris up.
-If you installed calendar.widget folder in the standard übersicht location, it will be in Library/Application Support/Übersicht/.
-Your google_oauth.config should look like the following now:
+5. Select Credentials > select Create credentials > select OAuth client ID > select Other > fill in the name such as ubersicht > copy client ID and client secret > paste them in the calendar.coffee file after CLIENT_ID: and CLIENT_SECRET: under the Google API Credentials section.
+Note that you would need to store them as string i.e. surround them with ```""```.
+Your calendar.coffee file's Google API Credentials section should look like the following:

     ```
     CLIENT_ID: "your_client_id"
     CLIENT_SECRET: "your_client_secret"
     AUTHORIZATION_CODE:
     ```

-5. Go to OAuth consent screen > fill in/choose your gmail address > fill in Product name shown to users with the same name that you chose in the step 2 above > make sure to save
-6. Saving your script should launch a web browser asking whether you would like to allow your app to view google calendar.
+6. Saving your script should launch a web browser asking whether you would like to allow your app to view gmail.
 Click Allow and the next screen will show a code.
-Please copy and paste it in the google_oauth.config file besides AUTHORIZATION_CODE:.
+Please copy and paste it in the cred file besides AUTHORIZATION_CODE:.
 In case a browser does not launch please click on Refresh All Widgets option found in Ubersichts icon on your mac menu bar.
-At this point you should have the following in your google_oauth.config file's Google API Credentials section:
+At this point your calendar.coffee file's Google API Credentials section should have the following:

     ```
     CLIENT_ID: "your_client_id"